Sing Buri province: Climate

 Sing Buri province has a tropical savanna climate (Köppen climate classification category Aw).
 Winters are dry and warm.
 Temperatures rise until May.
 The monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
 Climate statistics: the maximum temperature is 41.4 °C (106.5 °F) in April and the lowest temperature is 10.2 °C (50.4 °F) in December.
 The highest average temperature is 36.8 °C (98.2 °F) and the minimum average temperature is 20.6 °C (69.1 °F).
-Annual average rainfall is 1,125 millimeters with mean rainy days is 17.6 in September.
-Maximum daily rainfall is 203.4 millimeters in October.
+Annual average rainfall is 1,125 millimetres with mean rainy days is 17.6 in September.
+Maximum daily rainfall is 203.4 millimetres in October.

 History

 The area of Sing Buri held an important position in early Thai history from the Dvaravati period down to the Ayutthaya period.
+A survey by Phōngsi Wanasin and Thiwa Supcanya found the ancient settlements of the plain arranged in two rows above the 3.5-metre contour, the eastern running from Chainat through Inburi, Singburi and Phromburi to Lopburi.
+Three of the four towns of that row, Inburi, Singburi and Phromburi, are in the present province.
+Inscribed silver medallions reading śrī-dvāravatī-īśvara-puṇya are recorded from this province, and from Nakhon Pathom, Ratchaburi, Suphan Buri, Lop Buri and Chai Nat.
+Most are chance finds of unknown provenance, many are in private collections, and forgeries have lately been noticed.

+Ban Khu Mueang, in Huai Chan subdistrict of In Buri, is one of ten Dvaravati sites of the central plain whose glass beads Saritpong Khunsong reports on a compositional analysis.
+Beads of a Middle Eastern plant-ash soda-lime composition were identified among them.

+According to the Ayutthaya Testimonies, the provincial centre, Sing Buri, was founded by the Siamese monarch Anuraja in the early 12th century.
+He established it as the new capital of the Phraek Si Racha region, superseding Chai Nat as the administrative centre of the polity.

 The city was originally on the banks of the Chaksi River.
 The first relocation was to the west of the Noi River (south of Sing Sutthara Temple) and later moved to Pak Bang Krathong, Ton Pho subdistrict.
 In 1869 the districts In Buri, Phrom Buri and Sing Buri were merged.
 In 1895 the three districts came under control of Krung Kao province ("Old capital"), monthon Krung Kao.
 In 1896 the city was moved to its final destination in Bang Phutsa subdistrict.
 In 1917 Mueang district changed its name to Bang Phutsa district.
 In 1938 the government changed the name of the capital district to be the same as the name of the province.
 So Bang Phutsa district uses the name Mueang Sing Buri until today.
 In 1939 Sing district was renamed Bang Rachan district.